trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Test your code

-Update the unit tests files to see if you can still poke.
+Update the unit test files to see if you can still poke.

 1. Edit the `./contracts/unit_pokeGame.jsligo` file.